Ziroobwe–Wobulenzi Road: Overview

 As far back as 2008, when the Gayaza–Ziroobwe Road was designated, the Ugandan government planned to tarmac the Ziroobwe–Wobulenzi Road.
-In June 2014, the Uganda National Roads Authority (UNRA) carried out an assessment to determine the individuals, families and businesses who will be displaced by the road works, with a view to compensate them.
+In June 2014, the Uganda National Roads Authority (UNRA) carried out an assessment to determine the individuals, families and businesses who would be displaced by the road works, with a view to compensate them.
 As at November 2014, the project was still in "preparation" stage.

 Points of interest

-The following points of interest also lie along or near the road:
+The following points of interest lie along or near the road: